 Intent to Participate

-We request that you inform us of your intent to participate in this challenge by Monday, May 27, 2019.
+We request that you inform us of your intent to participate in this challenge.
 The intent to participate is non-binding—submitting the form does not obligate you to submit a design.
 We are looking to get insight into how many submissions to expect and plan our review process accordingly.
 We will also be hosting a Challenge Q&A and want to ensure that you are notified for the event.

 If you’d like to participate in the Health by Design: Building health into our everyday lives, pre-registration is the first step.
 Once you’ve pre-registered, we will send reminders on due dates and any other important information.